EnockHumure/bigdata-uber-dataset-analysis/README.md

 I wish to express my deep appreciation to my lecturer **Maniraguha Eric**,
 who has been more than an instructor in this course.

-Thank you, sir, for guiding us not only through tools and techniques,
+Thank you, sir, for guiding us not only through tools and techniques, making us work hard for our own
 but also through the mindset of a data analyst — to question, explore, and communicate clearly.

-> 💡 *“Good data deserves good storytelling — and great mentors help us tell it right.”*
+"*great mentors help us tell it right.”*